BlasBenito/myWebsite/content/post/07_vif_explained/index.markdown

 # Summary

-In this detailed post, I dive deep into Variance Inflation Factors (VIF) and their crucial role in identifying multicollinearity within linear models.
-I use R code extensively to illustrate various concepts, making it a practical guide for those well-versed in R.
+In this post, I dive deep into Variance Inflation Factors (VIF) and their crucial role in identifying multicollinearity within linear models.

 The post covers the following main points: